zwang126/AzureKibana_SIEM/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-box-provisioner and Red-ELK-Srv1 machines can accept connections from the Internet.
+Only the Jump-box-provisioner and ELK-VM machines can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

 96.2xx.2xx.221 （my public IP)!